atlas-aerospace-yt/CNN/README.md

 Currently, the code generates the model with random weights and can do forward propagation with the random weights.

 I am currently working on backwards propagation and optimisation.

+# Maths

+The code is designed to calculate the weight matrix size, bias matrix size and output matrix based off an: input number of outputs number of layers

+The forwards propagation is simply : Z = sigmoid(x * w + b)

+The backwards propagation is still in progress and taking longer than expected
+# Note:

+The code doesn't fully work yet, the forwards propagation works however I'm still working on the backwards propagation.
+If you have any ideas how to fix the backwards propagation please fork.